markarnaez/java-simple-booking-application/README.md

 7. Admin cannot update an existing show however can remove it without constraints.
 8. Maximum cancellation window value is 2880 mins (2 days).
 9. Buyer username is a 5-digit input (serves as phone#).
+10. This application is not a multi-threaded application.